J-Shine/J-Shine.github.io/_posts/2020-03-14-asset-drop.markdown

     ...
 }
 ```
 Do same thing to other two activities.

+-**Modify WordAdapter.java**

+Get and set images through WordAdapter.

 WordAdapter.java